xitu/gold-miner/TODO/backwards-compatibility-with-ios-10-today-widgets.md

         self.extensionContext.widgetLargestAvailableDisplayMode = NCWidgetDisplayModeExpanded;
     }

-Probably the most important thing to consider with expanded mode is that anything that only shows in expanded mode is NOT shown in iOS 9 or below.
-That means anything beyond 110 px on your today widget is cut off.
-That leaves two options, either you can create a different interface for your iOS 9 and below widgets, or you can just let your users miss out on some functionality in your today widget.
-The choice is up to you.
-For QuickBooks Self-Employed, we ended up leaving only the top portion of our widget available to users in iOS 9, giving them even more of a reason to upgrade 😉
+One more thing to consider with expanded mode is that anything that only shows in expanded mode (beyond 110 px) is cut off in iOS 9 or below if you don’t set the height of your widget properly.
+To do this, you’ll need to make sure you set the height for the preferredContentSize of the widget so that it includes any content you have beyond 110 px.
+Thanks to Greg Gardner for pointing this out!